New: Take a Free SAT Practice Test

 Should we submit this score or go test-optional?
 This is subtler.
 If your child's score is below a school's 25th percentile, submitting it likely does more harm than good.
 At or above the median, include it.
 We've written more on navigating this decision here.

 Is this score good enough to stop preparing?
 It depends entirely on what's driving the score.
 A 1400 from a student who has barely prepared is a very different situation than a 1400 from a student who has worked hard for six months.
-The former has real room to grow.
+The former has room to grow.
 The latter may be near their ceiling, which is also useful to know.

 A word on National Merit